Jbleezy/BO2-Reimagined/README.md

 * Docks gate no longer closes when shock box is shocked in afterlife
 * Decreased brightness of perk machines
 * Improved perk machine flicker
-* Players no longer respawn in the Acid Trap
 * Added falling hands anim from Origins
 * Added crafting sound and item pick up sound
+* Removed player spawn point in the Acid Trap
 * Acid Trap: kills on any round (normally stops killing after round 158 on PC)
 * Acid Trap: kills zombies instantly
 * Acid Trap: decreased player damage from 75% of max health to 50% of max health